Kristi Yamaguchi: Early career

-Yamaguchi was born with bi-lateral clubfoot, resulting in serial leg casting for most of the first year of her life followed by corrective shoes and bracing, and began skating as physical therapy when she was 4 or 5 after seeing Peggy Fleming and Dorothy Hamill in the Ice Follies and Ice Capades.
+Yamaguchi was born with bi-lateral clubfoot, resulting in treatment with the Ponseti method during her early years: she wore a series of leg casting for most of the first year of her life, followed by corrective shoes and bracing.
+She became interested in ice skating at age 4 or 5 after seeing Peggy Fleming and Dorothy Hamill in the Ice Follies and Ice Capades, and doctors encouraged skating as a form of physical therapy.

 From sixth grade on, Yamaguchi practiced from 5 a.m. to 10 a.m. before school and sometimes after school.
 Her mother would drive her to the rink every morning at 4 a.m. and wait for her to finish.
-She would also accompany Yamaguchi to competitions a couple of times a month.
+She would also accompany Yamaguchi to several competitions a month.

 Pairs career

 In 1986, Yamaguchi won the junior title at the U.S. championships with Rudy Galindo.
 Two years later, Yamaguchi won the singles and, with Galindo, the pairs titles at the 1988 World Junior Championships; Galindo had won the 1987 World Junior Championship in singles.
 In 1989 Yamaguchi and Galindo won the senior pairs title at the U.S. Championships.
 They won the title again in 1990.

-As a pairs team, Yamaguchi and Galindo were unusual in that they were both accomplished singles skaters, which allowed them to consistently perform difficult elements like side by side triple flip jumps, which even twenty years later it would still be considered a very difficult pair element.
+As a pairs team, Yamaguchi and Galindo were unusual in that they were both accomplished singles skaters, which allowed them to consistently perform difficult elements like side by side triple flip jumps, which even twenty years later would still be considered a very difficult pair element.
 They also jumped and spun in opposite directions, Yamaguchi counter-clockwise, and Galindo clockwise, which gave them an unusual look on the ice.
 In 1990, Yamaguchi decided to focus solely on singles.
 Galindo went on to have a successful singles career as well, winning the 1996 U.S. championships and the 1996 World bronze medal.